parasoft/run-dottest-action/README.md

 ## Usage

 DottestAutoFix python script is in the integration/aider directory of the dottest instalation dir.
+In order to use it you need to set OPENAI_API_KEY environmental variable.
 We can see below the command altogether with the required and optional parameters.

 ```
 python DottestAutoFix.py [-h] [--report REPORT] [--fix-limit FIX_LIMIT] [--tool-home TOOL_HOME] [--solution SOLUTION]